Windsor, Colorado: 2008 tornado

-On May 22, 2008, at approximately 11:50 AM, a tornado devastated the town and many areas of Weld County and Larimer County, tragically taking the life of a Vietnam War veteran in his RV, and seriously injuring 78 other people in its wake.
+On May 22, 2008, at approximately 11:50 a.m., a tornado devastated the town and many areas of Weld County and Larimer County, tragically taking the life of a Vietnam War veteran in his RV, and seriously injuring 78 other people in its wake.
 The National Weather Service tornado damage assessments conducted on Friday, May 23, and Saturday, May 24, documented large areas of damage.
 On the Enhanced Fujita scale, there were pockets of high-end EF3 damage west of Greeley near the Missile Silo Park Campground, and to numerous homes and businesses in eastern Windsor.
 Wind estimates in the heavily damaged areas were up to 165 mph.
 While the time of year and location of the tornado were not unusual, the west to northwest path of the tornado was highly unusual, and the tornado occurred earlier in the day than is typical for the area.
 The storm was accompanied by up to baseball sized hail and torrential rainfall, damaging a much larger area than the tornado itself.